cloudflare/cloudflare-docs/products/cloudflare-one/src/content/identity/idp-integration/onelogin-oidc.md

 ---
-order: 12
+order: 11
 ---

 # OneLogin OIDC

 OneLogin provides SSO identity management.
-Cloudflare Access supports OneLogin as an OIDC IdP.
+Cloudflare Access supports OneLogin as an OIDC identity provider.

-## Set up OneLogin OIDC as your IdP
+## Set up OneLogin OIDC

-To set up OneLogin as your IdP:
+To set up OneLogin as your identity provider:

 1. Log in to your OneLogin admin portal.
 1. Select **Apps > Custom Connectors**.